|Changgyeonggung Palace (창경궁)|

-Past the entrance of Changgyeonggung Palace, the Honghwa Gate, you will find Okcheon Bridge.
-All palaces of the Joseon Dynasty have ponds with an arch bridge over them, just like Okcheon Bridge.
-Cross Okcheongyo Bridge, pass the Myeongjeong Gate, and you will find Myeonjeongjeon.
-This is the office of the King, and Myeongjeongjeon is the oldest of the Joseon Dynasty palaces.
-The houses face southwards, but Myeongjeongjeon faces the east.
-Because the ancestral shrine of the royal family are located in the South, the gate couldn't face the south as the Confucian custom.
+Past the entrance of Changgyeonggung Palace, the Honghwa Gate, you will find Okcheongyo Bridge.
+All palaces of the Joseon Dynasty have ponds with an arch bridge over them, just like Okcheongyo Bridge.
+Cross Okcheongyo Bridge, pass the Myeongjeongmun Gate, and you will find Myeonjeongjeon.
+This is the office of the king, and Myeongjeongjeon is the oldest of the Joseon Dynasty palaces.
+The houses face southwards, but Myeongjeongjeon faces east.
+Because the ancestral shrine of the royal family is located to the south, the gate couldn't face the south, as is required by Confucian custom.
 There are stones with the status of the officials carved on the yard.
 Behind Myeongjeongjeon on the upper left side is Sungmundang.
 This building utilizes the slope of the mountain.
 If you look at Myeongjeongjeon and Munjeongjeon, the combination of the high and low roofs offers a beautiful view.

-※ Following people in the category may enter free of charge (requires a valid proof): Youths (ages 24 and under).
+* Following people in the category may enter free of charge (requires a valid proof): Children and Teenagers (ages 24 and under).
 Seniors (ages 65 & over).
-Teachers and/or guides on an educational purpose for nursery, elementary, middle and high school students.
-Hanbok wearer (Only during New Year’s Day and Chuseok holidays).
-People with handicapped.
+Teachers and/or guides on educational purposes for nursery, elementary, middle and high school students.
+Persons wearing hanbok (Only during New Year’s Day and Chuseok holidays).
+People with disabilities.

 ※ Adults (ages 19 and more): Individual 1,000 won / Group (over 10): 800 won